PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 # The process id for the background job(s)
 ```

+In the case of `ThreadJob` instances, `ProcessId` would contain the ID of the
+current process.

 ## Specification

+1. Define a `Watch-Job` cmdlet with the following syntax:

+    ```powershell
+    Watch-Job [-Name] <string[]> [-Off] [<CommonParameters>]

+    Watch-Job [-InstanceId] <guid[]> [-Off] [<CommonParameters>]

+    Watch-Job [-Id] <int[]> [-Off] [<CommonParameters>]
+    ```

+    This cmdlet would turn monitoring on/off for jobs.
+See the next item for
+    details on what happens when monitoring is on.

-1. For jobs invoked with `&!` or `Start-Job -ShowOutput`, or for jobs referenced
+1. For jobs invoked with `&!` or `Start-Job -Watch`, or for jobs referenced
-in `Show-JobOutput`, hook up event handlers on the output stream collections for
+in `Watch-Job`, hook up event handlers on the output stream collections for
 the job objects to capture the output from the jobs as it is added in real
 time, and show that output in the current terminal with the job name or ID in
 front of each output record.
-Mirror how `ProgressInformation` is rendered when
-it comes to showing job output this way.
+Records for all stream types will be shown using
+their string representation when monitored this way.
-1. Add a `&!` operator that starts a job with the output display turned on.
+1. Add a `&!` operator that starts a job with monitoring turned on.
-1. Add a boolean property to `BackgroundJob` objects called `ShowOutput` that
+1. Add a boolean property to `BackgroundJob` objects called `Watch` that
 identifies if the job is currently configured to show output or not.
 1. Add an integer property to `BackgroundJob` objects called `ProcessId` that
 identifies the ID of the process where the job is running.
-1. Add a `-ShowOutput` parameter to `Start-Job` that sets `ShowOutput` to true
+1. Add a `-Watch` parameter to `Start-Job` that sets `Watch` to true
 and hooks up event handlers as described in the first item in this list.
 1. Add a `$!` variable to store the most recently run job (or jobs if multiple
 jobs are launched at the same time, e.g. `cmd1 & cmd2 & cmd3 &`).
+1. Add the `ProcessId` property to the default output for all jobs.

 ## Alternate Proposals and Considerations

-### Add the process ID to the default output for a background job

-It may seem like a good idea to show the process ID for a background job in the
-default tabular output.
-While this would be convenient, we also have thread
-jobs that don't have a process ID, so it is probably better to leave it out for
-consistency across all jobs.
-It is always accessible via the `ProcessID` member
-of background jobs regardless.

-### Flip the silent/noisy approach with the operators

-This approach is proposed because we've already shipped the `&` background
-operator, with jobs running silent by default.
-In bash, if you run a command in
-the background using the `&` control operator, the output is displayed in the
-current terminal.
-This discrepancy may be confusing to users.
-If we feel that
-the PowerShell `&` background operator should be more consistent with the bash
-equivalent, we could make the `&` background operator show output by default
-and have the new `&!` background operator run silent.
-This wouldn't be a
-breaking change, but it would change the behavior for any scripts that are
-already using the `&` background operator today.
+All alternative proposals and considerations identified so far have either been
+dismissed or incorporated into the RFC.